 From early morning to nightfall, participants will shoot with the supportive guidance of Michael Yamashita and Jock Montgomery.
 This photography tour concentrates first and foremost on helping you see and shoot in new and exciting ways.
 The focus will be on working with and “seeing the light,” defining your composition, and creating compelling content.
 As you work towards nurturing your shooting style, you’ll learn how to take in and personalize those breathtaking moments that range from sweeping natural scenery to colorful human activities.

-Throughout the workshop, Michael and Jock will personally review and critique the photos taken by participants and provide expert advice in review sessions.
+Throughout the workshop, Michael and Jock will personally critique the photos taken by participants and provide expert advice in review sessions.

 The Photographer’s Open Eyes